[Japan tour 2025] Narita Airport: see you, Japan!

 [Japan tour 2025] Enoshima: please pay for the escalator

-Day 9 [Japan tour 2025] Tokyo Tower; and Zôjôji, a Buddhist temple
+Day 9 [Japan tour 2025] Tokyo Tower; Zôjôji, a Buddhist temple; and Tsukiji Outer Market

 [Japan tour 2025] Meiji Imperial Shrine, a Shrine for Emperor Meiji